 Only Account level tax lots are used for tax purposes.

 As required by these regulations, we only adjust tax lots as a result of wash sales that occur with an identical security (same CUSIP) in the same account (even though the wash sale rule applies across multiple accounts).
-Although you are not allowed to claim the loss that results from a wash sale for tax purposes, the disallowed amount is added to the cost of the repurchased security.
+Although your clients are not allowed to claim the loss that results from a wash sale for tax purposes, the disallowed amount is added to the cost of the repurchased security.
 The disallowed loss amount is also reported to the IRS.

 The wash sale rule only applies to losses.
 Gains must be reported even if the same or similar shares are purchased within thirty (30) days of the sale.

 The ability to apply tax management strategies on an account-wide basis will allow you to more efficiently manage portfolios.
-When securities are sold, the system maximizes the tax benefit by scanning across all of your Folios in an account for the desired tax lot.
+When securities are sold, the system maximizes the tax benefit by scanning across all of your client’s Folios in an account for the desired tax lot.
 While the most beneficial tax lot will be used at the account level, security sales continue to occur from the intended Folio.

 For example, assume the following transactions take place within an account: